 Patent Pending core technology from Onix which combines foam and a carbon ribbed core structure to create an extremely strong core and solid paddle.
 This unique core attracts many control style pickleball players.
 The RIBTEC™ CORE is currently offered in the Onix Sub-Zero paddle.

-Another Patent Pending core technology from Onix which utilizes a carefully placed nomex insert in the paddle’s center surrounded by a polypropylene base.
-This construction is meant to deliver power boost along with superior pop and an ideal sweet spot.
+Another Patent Pending core technology from Onix which utilizes a carefully placed Nomex insert in the paddle’s center surrounded by a polypropylene base.
+This construction is meant to deliver a power boost along with superior pop and an ideal sweet spot.

 In addition to quality paddles, Onix manufacture pickleballs.
 The Onix Pure 2 ball has grown in popularity and is now of the most common balls seen on indoor and outdoor pickleball courts.